 Head Softball Coach

-Heather Tarr enters her ninth year as the head coach of the Huskies in 2013.
 The 2011 team made its 18th-straight NCAA Tournament appearance and earned the right to host NCAA Regionals once again.
-UW went 3-0 in the regional, defeating BYU twice and Portland State.
+UW went 3-0 in that tournament, defeating BYU twice and Portland State.
 The Huskies advanced to the Super Regionals, falling to the higher seed Missouri in two games.
-UW finished the season with a 37-16 overall record .
+UW finished the season with a 37-16 overall record and a 9-12 record in a tough Pac-10 Conference.
 UW was a 12 seed in the NCAA Tournament.
-The Huskies were the last undefeated team in the country, going 20-0 to start the season in 2011.
+The Huskies were the last undefeated team in the country, going 20-0 to start the season.
 UW got some big wins on the year including its first win at UCLA since 2007.
-UW ended the 2011 season ranked 12th in the NFCA poll after reaching as high as No. 4/4 on the year.
+Jenn Salling and Niki Williams earned Second-Team All-America honors while six total Huskies were named to the All-Pacific Region First-Team and five to the All-Pac-10 team.
+UW ended the season ranked 12th in the NFCA poll and 15th in the ESPN.com/USA Today poll after reaching as high as No. 4/4 on the year.

-Lance Glasoe enters his fifth season as an assistnat coach for the Huskies in 2013
+Lance Glasoe enters his sixth season on the Washington coaching staff in 2014.

 Glasoe was named to the Washington coaching staff by head coach Heather Tarr on July 22, 2008.

 Glaose first joined the Washington coaching staff for the 2009 season, helping the Huskies to the National Championship.
 He was a part of the staff that was awarded the National Coaching Staff of the Year by the National Fastpitch Coaches Association in 2009.

 A Puyallup, Wash., native, who most recently was the pitching coach for the Pacific Lutheran University softball team, Glasoe works primarily with the Husky pitchers.